 Bruxism can damage your teeth and require you to have restorative work done.
 Dental restorations are strong, but severe bruxism can damage them the same way grinding damages natural teeth.
 It is imperative to maintain regular visits with Dr. Fondriest and to wear your mouthguard or bruxism splint.
 Dr. Fondriest has achieved outstanding results with bruxism patients.
 One patient’s bruxism caused her to lose a significant amount of tooth structure, and she had broken much of her previous dental work.
 Dr. Fondriest created her a new smile with porcelain veneers.

 How Can I Cut Down on the Grinding?

 - Avoid alcohol because it can intensify bruxism.

 - Try to avoid foods and beverages containing caffeine.

 - Don’t chew on anything that is not food.
 Recreational chewing, such as gum, can train your jaw to clench and increase your likelihood of grinding.

 - Know that the predisposition to grind is genetic.
 If you need dentistry and you grind your teeth, consider “grind proof veneers”.

-Whether you have existing restorations, think your bruxism might necessitate restorative work, or don’t grind your teeth at all, Dr. Fondriest offers a variety of cosmetic and restorative services.
-To reserve an appointment at our Lake Forest dentist office, contact us at (847) 234-0517.
+Want to update that aging smile?
+Do you think your bruxism might necessitate restorative work?
+If you’re looking for smile enhancement to repair short or translucent teeth, we offer a wide range of long term solutions.
+Dr. Fondriest offers a variety of cosmetic and restorative services.
+To reserve an appointment at our office, contact us at (847) 234-0517.
 We serve the Chicago area.